-EVEN BETTER: look for a restaurant HVAC company that repairs and maintains kitchen equipment.
+EVEN BETTER: look for a restaurant HVAC company that repairs and maintains kitchen equipment, too.

 3. Prompt and reliable

-It’s a good sign when the restaurant HVAC company’s sales rep shows up when expected to look at your equipment.
-But you want to find out more about the company’s reliability.
-Promises about response time are all well and good, but you want to know how well they keep those promises.
-When you speak to their references, ask how long it takes to get a technician there in an emergency and their track record for arriving on time for appointments.
+It’s a good sign when the restaurant HVAC company’s sales rep shows up when expected.
+Guarantees about response time are all well and good, but will they keep those promises?
+When you speak to references, ask how long it takes to get a technician there in an emergency and their track record for arriving on time for appointments AND fixing problems fast.

 4. Technicians are certified and well trained

 - Make sure all technicians are licensed if required in your state.